-With endless options of sunscreen, it’s natural to wonder if a more expensive sunscreen is a better sunscreen.
-It’s unfortunate that a product essential to the prevention of skin cancer can be costly.
-But as an educated consumer, you can find products that are affordable and offer the necessary protective benefits.
+With endless sunscreen options, it’s natural to wonder if a more expensive sunscreen is better.
+It’s unfortunate that a product essential to the prevention of skin cancer can be costly at times, but does a higher cost mean better quality?
+Fortunately, as an educated consumer, you can find affordable sunscreen that offers the necessary SPF protective benefits.

 Why Is Sunscreen Expensive?

-Sunscreens contain active ingredients that work to block UV rays.
+Sunscreens contain active ingredients that work to block UVB rays.
 Any skincare product with active ingredients is typically more pricey.

 Here are some factors that increase the cost of sunscreen: